Or the Hidden people, like we Icelanders, call them

 There are four Icelandic days said to have a special connection with Elves and the hidden people:

-Before Christmas, it is customary in Iceland to clean the house and to leave food for the Hidden People and during the holidays, there are many Icelandic folktales about elves and hidden people invading Icelandic farmhouses and holding parties.
+Before Christmas, it is customary in Iceland to clean the house and leave food for the Hidden People.
+There are many Icelandic folktales about elves and hidden people invading Icelandic farmhouses and holding parties during the holidays.

 Regarding New Year’s Eve, it is believed that the elves move to new locations, and Icelanders leave candles to help them find their way.